-Other Income (Expense), Net
+Other (Expense) Income, Net

-Other income/expense primarily consists of unrealized gains or losses attributable to the changes in fair value of the equity investments held by our licensees, the recognition of changes in fair value of the warrants to purchase shares of our Class A common stock held by related parties and the loss from the G42 promissory note early redemption on February 28, 2023.
+Other income/expense primarily consists of unrealized gains or losses attributable to the changes in fair value of the equity investment held, the recognition of changes in fair value of the warrants to purchase shares of our Class A common stock held by related parties, the loss from the G42 Promissory Note early redemption on February 28, 2023 and the impairment charge from Anteris Bio, Inc. ("Anteris") liquidation and dissolution.